School of Physics, Engineering and Technology

 Magnetoencephalography or MEG acquires magnetic fields generated mainly by the neural axons in our cerebral cortex.
 The electric currents produced by every neuron in our brain creates a magnetic field that flows outside the skull, and due to the very small current in the neural axon and hence the very small magnetic field generated, it is needed the synchronous firing of 10,000 axons in a small region of the cortex to increase their power to measurable levels.

-The University of York has one of the finest equipments for magnetic brain mapping, a 4D Neuroimaging, whole head helmet and 248 sensors/channels MEG.
+The University of York has one of the finest pieces of equipment for magnetic brain mapping, a 4D Neuroimaging, whole head helmet and 248 sensors/channels MEG.
 We use the signals measured by the MEG to infer networks in the human brain cortex in a macro scale, studying the interactions among brain cortex regions.
 For more information about MEG, visit the York Neuroimaging Centre (YNiC) webpages www.ynic.york.ac.uk/information/meg.

 Members: Jon Timmis, Andy Tyrrell